erik-nystrom/php-i18n-extr/README.md

 # PHP i18n Extraction Utility

 Extract translation tokens from .php, .html, and .js files, and export in .pot file format.
+Also supports other extensions, so long as they can be parsed as PHP or JavaScript.

 ## Why did I make this?